BabsBBG/project-secops/README.md

 ---

+Read all about it on my medium https://medium.com/@tobibabalola21/how-i-uncovered-a-coordinated-ransomware-campaign-hidden-across-three-separate-security-incidents-32e2e7b0d623

 ##  What This Project Covers

 Over the course of this sprint, three interconnected security incidents were identified and investigated — ultimately assessed as a **single coordinated attack campaign** rather than isolated events: